-If you decide to run, on or before September 19, 2012 you must:
+If you decide to run, on or before September 21, 2016 you must:

-- Ensure you meet the required qualifications (listed on this page).

-Local Government Election Act 26 - Get a nomination form from your returning officer - Complete the nomination form, including signatures obtained from at least ten electors in the subdivision or at large area.

-Local Government Election Act 46 - Submit the nomination form to the returning officer before 4 p.m.on September 19, 2012.
-Local Government Election Act 50 - If you are seeking election to the board of education of the Saskatoon Public, Greater Saskatoon Catholic, Lloydminster Public, Lloydminster Catholic, Regina Public, Regina Catholic, Prince Albert Catholic or Saskatchewan Rivers School Divisions, you may be required to provide a \$100.00 deposit with your nomination form.

-This deposit will be returned if you are elected or receive 10% of the votes cast.
+- Ensure you meet the required qualifications (listed on this page). - Get a nomination form from your returning officer. - Complete the nomination form, including signatures obtained from at least ten electors in the subdivision or at large area. - Submit the nomination form to the returning officer before 4 p.m. on September 21, 2016. - If you are seeking election to the board of education of the Saskatoon Public, Greater Saskatoon Catholic, Lloydminster Public, Lloydminster Catholic, Regina Public, Regina Catholic, Prince Albert Catholic or Saskatchewan Rivers School Divisions, you are required to provide a \$100.00 deposit with your nomination form.
+This deposit will be returned following Election Day, regardless of the percentage of votes that you receive.
+Local Government Election Act, 2015 67, 68